-When it comes to applying for Social Security Disability (SSD), understanding which health conditions are most likely to be approved can be crucial.
-As a Social Security disability attorney, I've helped many clients navigate this complex process, and one of the most common questions I get is, "What health conditions are most likely to be approved for disability?"
-While the Social Security Administration (SSA) evaluates each case individually, some health problems tend to have higher approval rates due to the severe limitations they impose on a person’s ability to work.
-Here are the most common health problems that are frequently approved for Social Security disability benefits.
+As a Social Security disability attorney, I've helped over 1,000 clients navigate this complex process, and one of the most common questions I hear is, “What health conditions are most likely to be approved for disability?”
+While the SSA evaluates each case individually, some health problems tend to have higher approval rates because of the significant limitations they cause.

 - Musculoskeletal Disorders.
 Musculoskeletal conditions, including severe back problems, arthritis, degenerative disc disease, and joint dysfunctions, are some of the most frequently approved health problems for disability.
 These conditions can cause significant pain and mobility issues, making it difficult for individuals to perform tasks such as lifting, bending, or even standing for long periods.
 The SSA evaluates musculoskeletal disorders based on their impact on daily living activities.
 Objective tests like MRI’s or CAT scans are very important to getting approved for musculoskeletal disorders.